Vanilla-OS/handbook/README.md

 ## Writing a guide

-If you want to write a guide for the handbook, follow the following instructions:-
+If you want to write a guide for the handbook, follow these instructions:-
 - Add the new article to the [**`_posts` directory**](https://github.com/Vanilla-OS/handbook/tree/main/_posts).
 - The filename must be in the format `YYYY-MM-DD-title.md`.
 - See [**markdownlint**](https://github.com/DavidAnson/markdownlint) for best markdown practices.